-I am offering this design for FREE as a service to the equesgtrian community.
+I offer this design to you for FREE as a service to the equestrian community.
 If you reprint this in any other publication please do me the favor of letting people know that you got it from the Texas Horseman's Directory at http://www.texashorsemansdirectory.com/thdcav.html.
 If you have any problems downloading this page and the attached diagram, please let me know.

 Olva Stewart Pharo, email: email@example.com